 A detailed 'what to pack' list and pre-arrival guide will be sent with your booking confirmation to help you decide what to take.

 How do we book our holiday?

 Follow the instructions in the offer letter sent to your referrer.
-After a booking has been made, you / your referrer will be sent confirmation of your holiday details, which you must take with you on your break.
+After a booking has been made, both you and your referrer will be sent via email a confirmation of your holiday details, which you must take with you on your break.